What Is General Liability Insurance in Nebraska?

 Is General Liability Insurance Required in Nebraska?

-Nebraska has no statewide law requiring most businesses to carry general liability insurance, and unlike many states it also does not issue a statewide general contractor license.
-Contractor registration runs through the Nebraska Department of Labor, while licensing and insurance requirements sit at the county and municipal level.
-For most Nebraska businesses, the obligation to carry coverage is driven by commercial lease terms, client contracts, and the insurance requirements embedded in county or city licensing processes.
+Nebraska has no statewide law requiring most businesses to carry general liability insurance, and unlike many states, it also doesn't issue a statewide general contractor license.
+Contractor registration is handled by the Nebraska Department of Labor, while licensing and insurance requirements are handled at the county and municipal levels.
+For most Nebraska businesses, the obligation to carry coverage is driven by commercial lease terms, client contracts and the insurance requirements embedded in county or city licensing processes.

 The scenarios below outline when Nebraska businesses are most commonly expected to carry general liability insurance.